brandonj44/DataAnalyticsProjects/README.md

 # Respiratory Disease as Cause of Death Rate by Ammonium Levels Analysis
 **Introduction to Respiratory Problem:**

-This dashboard is designed to introduce users to two trends- First, there is a significant discrepancy in respiratory disease death rates based on state location.
+This dashboard is designed to introduce users to two trends: First, there is a significant discrepancy in respiratory disease death rates based on state location.
 Second, Ammonium levels in the environment have significantly increased over the last 50 years.

 Tableau Public: https://public.tableau.com/shared/WCG4GYP5W?:display_count=n&:origin=viz_share_link